SOC 2 Framework Guide: The Complete Introduction

 1. An overview of the SOC 2 framework structure and requirements, with an at-a-glance summary.

-3. An overview of the SOC 2 framework compliance flow
+3. A summary of the SOC 2 compliance flow.

-4. Relationships to other standards and documents including ISO 27001, COSO Internal Control – Integrated Framework, and SOC 1 and 3.
+4. Relationships to other standards and documents including ISO 27001, COSO Internal Control – Integrated Framework (ICIF), and SOC 1 and SOC 3.

 CrossComply customers can go a step further to learn how to perform the various necessary activities described below within AuditBoard — simply click here to log in and follow the “CrossComply Connection” prompts for additional guidance.